rust-lang/rfcs/text/0000-futures.md

   to get woken up by a syscall like `write` to a pipe.
 - If the executor's thread is parked, the wakeup call needs to unpark it.

-In order to accomodate for this behavior, the `Waker` and `LocalWaker` types are defined through a `RawWaker` type, which is an struct that defines a dynamic dispatch mechanism, which consists of an raw object pointer and a virtual function pointer table (vtable).
+To accommodate this behavior, the `Waker` and `LocalWaker` types are defined through a `RawWaker` type, which is an struct that defines a dynamic dispatch mechanism, which consists of an raw object pointer and a virtual function pointer table (vtable).
 This mechanism allows implementers of an executor to